 But none of these uses of the word indicate its true meaning or give a hint of the centuries of conflict before it became a mainstream Christian teaching.
-Put simply, “Trinity” expresses that God is One as well as simultaneously being Father, Son and Holy Spirit.
+Put simply, “Trinity” (sometimes referred to as the Godhead) is a belief in the Christian faith which expresses that God is One as well as simultaneously being Father, Son, and Holy Spirit.

 Now, if you’re at all logical or mathematical, you’ll read that last statement and immediately visualise an equation in your head that looks something like this: 1 + 1 + 1 = 1.
 Which, of course, doesn’t compute.
 How can God be both Three and One?
 Some spiritual seekers write off Christianity at this point: If it makes no sense at its very foundation, how can the rest of its teachings be reliable?